HUbbm409/Rock-or-Not/README.md

 rock or not?
 ======
-In this work we have built a Music Genre Recognition System using various Machine/Deep Learning methods which are compared and discussed.

 Tunçer D, Barçin K, Bölücü N, Erdem A. Music Genre Recognition with Machine Learning.
 Poster presented at 27th Signal Processing and Communications Applications Conference (SIU), Sivas, 2019.

 In order to run